insideout10/wordlift-docs/docs/mappings.rst

 Advanced Custom Fields
 _____________

-To follow a step-by-step tutorial head on to our blogpost where our specialist explains `how to enhance your content model using Wordlift mappings. <https://wordlift.io/academy-entries/wordlift-mappings-tutorial/>`_
+To follow a step-by-step tutorial head on to our blogpost where our specialist shows you `how to enhance your content model using Wordlift mappings. <https://wordlift.io/academy-entries/wordlift-mappings-tutorial/>`_

 Requirements
 ^^^^^^^^^^^^^^^